VardanMelik/bixrp-old/src/bixd/app/paths/README.md

 3. Executing a payment
  * very little time, can't afford to do a search.
  * that's why we do the path building before the payment is due.
- * The routine used to compute liquidity and ledger change is also called RippleCalc::rippleCalc.
+ * The routine used to compute liquidity and ledger change is also called BixdCalc::bixdCalc.